 As a lessor, you’re entitled to take a practical expedient when reporting on certain expenses, such as CAM charges.
 You’ll need to define how you intend to account for each asset class.
 Make sure you’re capturing asset data in a way that can be meaningfully grouped and reported on.

-Do you need to validate straightline rent calculations?
+Do you need to validate straight-line rent calculations?

-If that process has been manual, you might not be sure you can count on the accuracy.
-For FASB liability calculations, you need to be able to extract an accurate deferred rent starting balance as of the day you move to ASC 842.
-Your software vendor may be able to help.
-Visual Lease has a tool that calculates the figures you need to validate your straightline rent calculations based on your financials.
+If that process has been manual, you might not be sure you can accurately count on the data.
+Although, this problem can be solved via a strong lease accounting software provider.
+Visual Lease’s lease accounting software has a tool that calculates the figures you need to validate your straight-line rent calculations based on your financials.

-Next steps: post-compliance lease data
+Post-compliance lease data

 We’ll conclude this lease accounting guide with one final bit of advice: don’t view achieving FASB ASC 842 compliance as the end game.
 From an operational standpoint, you have much to gain from taking full advantage of all the capabilities of your leasing software.